 Start Planning Your Future

-Interested in joining the thousands of UA MSW alumni who are leading agencies, developing policies, evaluating programs, and providing direct practice that is impacting the lives of individuals and families in Alabama and across the nation?
+Interested in joining the thousands of UA MSW alumni who are leading agencies, developing policies, evaluating programs, and providing direct practice to impact the lives of individuals and families in Alabama and across the nation?
 We encourage you to visit us.

-The School of Social Work offers both in-person and virtual MSW Information Sessions every other month to provide opportunities to learn more about our top-ranked program, course offerings and for you to engage with current students, faculty and staff.
+The School of Social Work offers both in-person and virtual MSW Information Sessions every other month to learn more about our top-ranked program, course offerings, and for you to engage with current students, faculty and staff.
 We also provide valuable insight about the admission, advising and financial aid process.

 - MSW Program overview and highlights